Resources

 We have not done extensive research yet on the Pixel 8 or 9 devices, which is only part of the reason why we don’t offer them in our product catalog now.
 The primary reason is because they are crazy expensive and only add nominal additional value above and beyond the 6 and 7 models.

-It is also important to note that the information collected, and functionality enabled, through hardware level back door access is extremely limited.
+It is also important to note that the information collected, and functionality enabled, through hardware level backdoor access is extremely limited.
 Without accessing the operating system, very little useful consumer data can be compiled.

 Again, we’re trying to make ourselves a hard and costly target to acquire here.
-Gaining approvals to leverage sophisticated hacking tools by extremely hard to find hackers to try and leverage the backdoor access that might be embeded in firmware/hardware on a device takes a significant amount of resources.
+Gaining approvals to leverage sophisticated hacking tools by extremely hard to find hackers to try and leverage the backdoor access that might be embedded in firmware/hardware on a device takes a significant amount of resources.

 If you’re Tucker Carlson or Vladimir Putin, sure, I’m betting the NSA would sign off on such actions in a heart beat.
 If you’re a small business owner who simply doesn’t want BigTech spying on your every move who is part of the community of millions of Americans that speak openly about how much we love Christ, our country and our freedom… I hate to break it to you, but you’re not on this list.